 “One of the greatest laundry myths is that an agitator washer will get your clothes cleaner,” LG’s director of public relations, Taryn Brucia, told Digital Trends.
 “However, the reasons that agitator fans love their agitator — more water and more friction — are actually what make them terrible for your wardrobe.”

 Cycle times vary greatly by machine for both types and will depend on load size, soil level, and other features you can customize.
-One GE top-loader has a normal cycle that lasts a little over half an hour, while one of Whirlpool’s is over an hour.
 Normal cycles for front loaders can vary between half an hour to closer to 50 minutes.

-“Top load washers generally require a lot more water and energy to complete a cycle versus front load because they fill the tub and float clothes in a detergent filled solution, versus moving the clothes through that solution in front loads,” said Eloise Hale, vice president of communications and public relations at Electrolux.
+“Top load washers generally require a lot more water and energy to complete a cycle versus front load because they fill the tub and float clothes in a detergent filled solution, versus moving the clothes through that solution in front loads,” said Eloise Hale, Head of Corporate Communications at Electrolux.

-When front-loaders first started appearing on the U.S. market, people were weirded out by the amount of water they used — or didn’t use, we should say.
-Standard top-loaders with agitators would fill up the tub to help clothes float, so they could move around better and take advantage of the the pole’s mechanical action.
-But front-loaders and high-efficiency top-loaders use far less water, because the drum is moving them around, lifting them up, so they land in a shallower pool of water.
+When front-loaders first started appearing on the U.S. market, people were turned off by the amount of water they used — or didn’t use, we should say.
+Standard top-loaders with agitators would fill up the tub to help clothes float, so they could move around better and take advantage of the pole’s mechanical action.
+But front-loaders and high-efficiency top-loaders use far less water because the drum is moving them around, lifting them up, so they land in a shallower pool of water.
 How much less water?
-Samsung said its front-loaders use 13 gallons of water per cycle, while its top-loaders use between 18 and 23.
+Samsung said its front-loaders use around 13 gallons of water per cycle, while the top-loaders use up to 28.

-If you look for an Energy Star label, you’ll know the machine is using at most 13 gallons per load, but the agency also employs a water-factor number, because you need to take a machine’s capacity into account as well.
+If you look for an Energy Star label, you’ll know the machine is using at most 14 gallons per load, but the agency also employs an integrated water-factor number, because you need to take a machine’s capacity into account as well.
 A cycle might use only a few gallons of water but be less efficient than one that uses more water to clean more clothes.
-The WF is the gallons of water a washer uses per cycle per cubic foot; the lower the WF, the better.
+The lower the IWF, the better.
 To get an idea of the difference in water usage between top-loaders and front-loaders, all you have to do is look at the Energy Star requirements.

 Front-loaders consistently out-perform top-loaders in cleaning tests.